 - Movement of the walls causing windows, doors and other openings to stick and become difficult to open.

 - Cracks appearing in the plasterwork inside your home

-- Cracks where an extension joins the main building
+- Damage where an extension joins the main building.

 When buying a house there are lender requirements, specified in the Council for Mortgage Lender (CML) Guidelines, that you should be aware of: